sensu/sensu-docs-legacy/source/docs/0.22/checks.md

 condition (e.g. is Nginx running?) or read measurements (e.g. how much disk space do I have left?).
-Although the Sensu client will attempt to execute any command defined for a check, successful processing of check results requires adherence to a simple specification:
+Although the Sensu client will attempt to execute any command defined for a check, successful processing of check results requires adherence to a simple specification.

+### Sensu check specification

 * Result data is output to [STDOUT or STDERR][std-streams]
   * For standard checks this output is typically a human-readable message